zriyansh/signoz.io/docs/userguide/traces.md

 ## Inspect a Span

-Choose a span from the list, and SigNoz will open the **Span Details** page where you can see the following:

-- The list of tags and errors associated with the currently selected trace
-- A flame graph for the currently selected trace.
-For details about flame graphs, see the [Flame Graphs](https://www.brendangregg.com/flamegraphs.html) page.
-- A Gantt chart that helps you visualize your services and events as a parent-child tree.
+To further troubleshoot your application, you can select a span from the list to view its details.
+For details, see the [Span Details](/docs/userguide/span-details) page.
 ## Get Help

 <GetHelp />